SilkRose/Pony/stories/deternal/deternal.md

 Pinkie shushed her.
 "We love you, Twilight.
 And you love us.
 And that's all that matters."

 Twilight offered, "Pinkie… if you won't ever leave me… I won't ever leave you."
+[THIS IS AN UNCONVENTIONAL DIALOGUE TAG; NOT STRICTLY AN ERROR, SO I MERELY DRAW YOUR ATTENTION THERETO]

 Pinkie nuzzled Twilight again.
 "Deal."

 ***

-Twilight and her friends were all gathered to watch the big Wonderbolts show, where their friend Rainbow Dash was now the captain of the team.
+Twilight and her friends were all gathered to watch the big Wonderbolts show, where their friend Rainbow Dash - now the captain of the team - was performing.

 Twilight and Pinkie were particularly excited as this was their semi-unofficial first date.
 They sat next to each other and even held hooves as they watched their friend fly.

 Rainbow flew above them as the show started.
 She was extremely happy and proud to be the captain now.
-She had spent years working her way up the ranks and instilling loyalty and friendship among the other cadets.
+She had spent years working her way up the ranks and fostering loyalty and friendship among the other cadets.
+[FRIENDSHIP IS NOT USUALLY *INSTILLED*]

 Rainbow joined the rest of the Wonderbolts and led them in an amazing chorus of daring stunts and fast flying.
 She never did take any of her friends' warnings about safety all that seriously.
 She would just shrug and tell them that she had survived all kinds of worse accidents.